 - in order for debt collectors to violate the TCPA, they must make these autodialed calls to a cell. phone.
 Debt collectors are likely not covered by the TCPA for calls to a landline.

 - a return call to the collector will not destroy any potential TCPA claim.

-It is recommended that if you believe you have been the victim of an autodialed call from a debt collector to your cell phone that you contact a consumer law attorney.
+It is recommended that if you believe you have been the victim of an autodialed call from a debt collector to your cell phone that you contact a TCPA lawyer.
 These claims are usually filed in Federal Court and an acute understanding of both the Telephone Consumer Protection Act and the Federal Rules of Civil Procedure is necessary to compentently puruse such claims.